tale97/github-repo-tracker/README.md

 ## How to Use It

-- Simply type the "user" followed by a "/" and then the repository's name (ie. to track Microsoft's visual studio code, type in "microsoft/vscode")
+- To track a repo, simply type "{user}/{repository}" in the search box (ie. to track Microsoft's visual studio code, type in "microsoft/vscode")
-- You can also switch the search function (by clicking on the icon to the left of the search box) to filter function to filter out repository that you're currently tracking
+- You can also switch from the search function to the filter function by clicking on the icon in the left part of the search box
-- Hover over the floating icon on the bottom right to delete all repository or refresh repository to check for updates
+- Hover over the floating icon on the bottom right to delete all repositories or refresh to check for updates
-- Click on each repository's card to see detailed release notes
+- Click on each repository's card to see a more details about the latest release/commit.

 ## Technologies used